ody-dev/framework/README.md

 Swoole's coroutines for asynchronous processing, follows PSR standards for interoperability, and provides a clean architecture for building robust APIs.

-!!
-Swoole not fully implemented yet !!

-## Key Features

-- **High Performance**: Built with Swoole support for asynchronous processing and coroutines
-- **PSR Compliance**: Implements PSR-7, PSR-15, and PSR-17 for HTTP messaging and middleware
-- **Modern PHP**: Requires PHP 8.3+ and takes advantage of modern language features
-- **Modular Design**: Build and integrate different modules with a clean architecture
-- **Middleware System**: Powerful middleware system for request/response processing
-- **Dependency Injection**: Built-in IoC container for dependency management
-- **Console Support**: CLI commands for various tasks and application management
-- **Routing**: Simple and flexible routing system with support for route groups and middleware

 ## Installation
 ### Requirements

 - PHP 8.3 or higher